COLUMNColumn

 Admission Free

-4. Dive into the depths of Hoi An, the ancient trading port!
-The place to learn history and culture
+4. Dive into the depths of the old trading port Hoi An!
+The place to learn its history and culture

-Many valuable artifacts and materials from Vietnamese history, especially from the era when Hoi An flourished as a trading port, are on display.
+Numerous valuable artifacts and materials on Vietnam’s history—especially from the period when Hoi An flourished as a trading port—are on display.

-Through 712 artifacts and documents that tell the history of Hoi An’s prosperity as a port, you can gain a deep understanding of the ancient city’s culture.
+Through as many as 712 artifacts and documents that tell the history of Hoi An as a port, you can gain deep insights into the culture of this ancient town.

-This museum, housed in a charming old-style three-story building, is recommended for those who want to learn more about the people and culture of Hoi An.
+This museum, housed in a charming old-style building, spans three floors and is recommended for those who want to learn more about the people and culture of Hoi An.

-Valuable materials on the Vietnamese Youth Revolutionary Movement, founded in 1927, are also on display, making it a great spot for those interested in Vietnam’s history.
+Precious materials related to the Vietnamese Revolutionary Youth Movement, founded in 1927, are also exhibited, making it a great stop for those interested in Vietnam’s history.

 Hoi An Museum of History (Bao Tang Hoi An)